keitaroemotion/eiliasu/README.md

 $ ./update_scripts
 ```
 this command helps if you want to preserve the aliases
 you created.
-Then upgrade your forked eilias repo and
+Then upgrade your forked alias repo and
 save it on th GitHub server XD